-An Area Profile defines the area of an object in an image.
+An Area Profile defines the area of a reference object in an image.
 It includes a width, a height, a name (for the user interface) and a short name (for inclusion with the results).
-The dimensions in the Area Profile are linked to the image by calibrating the software with a reference object.
+The dimensions in the Area Profile are linked to the image by calibrating the software with the reference object.